Three images of people caring for adults

 Learn how to set up your personal requestor account.

-Download an Employee Authorization Form.
+Download a Written Authorization Form.

 Learn how to submit and pay for a CAPS check request.